Documentation Containing Information Related to the Official Nature of the Degree*

 Results for Students of the Degree: Success Rates and Indicators*

 This Official Master's Degree in International Development Cooperation, which is multidisciplinary and develops professionals skills, also offers an initiation to research, providing access to the Doctoral Degree in International Cooperation.
-In any case, with this degree you will acquire the necessary skills to work in national and international organizations, both public and private, NGO’s and NGDO’s.
+In any case, with this degree you will acquire the necessary skills to work in national and international organizations, both public and private, NGO’s and NGDO’s, regardless of itinerary they choose.
 Currently, our graduates occupy positions of responsibility in a large number of these International Development Cooperation agencies.

 With this Master’s Degree, you can will be able to carry out internships in Chile, Peru, Kenya and Cameroon